ubc-library-rc/data-analysis-r/advanced-skills/introduction.md

 ---

 # Advanced R Skills
-This workshop will provide an introduction to some advanced R skills - for loop and custom function.
+This workshop will provide an introduction to some advanced R skills - for loops, nested for loops, Conditional (if/else) statements and custom functions.
 Participants are expected to be familiar with R and the RStudio environment.

 ### R markdown file